jianshangquan/AmountToWordsJava/README.md

 # Amount to words

 Convert amount in letter.
-Currently this repository support only burmese
+> Note : Currently it support only burmese

 ```java
     String result = AmountToWord.convertTo( 123456789, AmountConversion.BURMESE);